Mulling/mulling.github.io/content/pages/static-libs.md

 mapped: 17940K    writeable/private: 2380K    shared: 1132K
 ```

 What we can take form this is that our dynamic version of st mapped 17940K (17Mb) of which 2380K is private data -- memory that the terminal is using, and only 1132K is shared data.
+It is also interesting to see what pages are code, marked `r-x--`; which ones are data, marked `r----` or `rw---`.
+We also see a few fonts that Xft mapped for us to use.

-Now, let's look at the static version -- st-static:
+Now, let's look at the static version -- st-static, first running **pmap(1)**:
 ```shell {linenos=false}
 $ pmap -d $(pidof st-static)
 8327:   ./st-static